darkwebdesign/b3d6d19f-7a5d-4b8e-b8cb-6d7f2bc3c935/docs/_v5_4/forms/types/entity-type.md

 This form field type is used to transform user entered identifiers to Doctrine entities.

 {: .info }
-In contradiction to the EntityType provided by `symfony/doctrine-bridge`, this form field type does *not* retrieve all entities in order to display them in your forms, which is particularly useful when your working with large data sets, or if you are using a custom search/select field that retrieves the data via an API.
+In contradiction to the EntityType provided by `symfony/doctrine-bridge`, this form field type does ***not*** retrieve all entities in order to display them in your forms, which is particularly useful when you are working with large data sets, or if you are using a custom search/select field that retrieves the data via an API.

 Rendered as: